 2010 – Scott Coburn

-Scott Coburn was recognized for his unwavering commitment to the Firm’s pro bono program, beginning when he joined the Firm as a summer associate.
-Mr. Coburn handled a variety of different matters, including social security disability appeals through the Homeless Advocacy Project and working as a lead attorney through the Landlord-Tenant Municipal Court Project through Philadelphia VIP.
-Mr. Coburn also represented a prisoner in a civil rights claim, negotiating a settlement that will enable the man to start his life over upon release from prison.
+Scott Coburn was recognized for his unwavering commitment to the firm’s pro bono program, beginning when he joined the firm as a summer associate.
+Scott handled a variety of different matters, including social security disability appeals through the Homeless Advocacy Project and working as a lead attorney through the Landlord-Tenant Municipal Court Project through Philadelphia VIP.
+He also represented a prisoner in a civil rights claim, negotiating a settlement that will enable the man to start his life over upon release from prison.

 2009 – Kate Barecchia

-Kate Barecchia received the award for her efforts both as an advocate for her clients and as an advocate for the Firm’s pro bono program.
-Notably, Ms. Barecchia represented a man in a hotly-contested custody case.
+Kate Barecchia received the award for her efforts both as an advocate for her clients and as an advocate for the firm’s pro bono program.
+Notably, Kate represented a man in a hotly-contested custody case.
 The client, who is not biologically related to the child, had nonetheless raised the child since birth.
-Ms. Barecchia helped her client get custody and reunite his family.
+Kate helped her client get custody and reunite his family.
 She also readily assisted others with cases that they handle, and participated in the Consumer Law Clinic, a four-hour walk-in clinic at the D.C.
 Superior Court for people with small claims and related issues.

 2008 – Francis X. Crowley